 This Biology course will continue building on the content and skills students acquired in Integrated Science.
 The course stresses the requirement of life of the cell and the organism, both plant and animal.
 Anatomy, physiology, genetics, and ecology are presented as they apply to the key organism, which are discussed in detail.
 Students enrolled in this course will participate in meaningful, hands-on lab activities to deepen their understanding of the content.
 Instruction will continue focusing on the mastery of the Biology assessment anchors as defined by the eligible content for both modules of the Biology Keystone Exam, which students will be required to take near the end of the course.

-CHS/AP Biology with Lab (10435)Grades: 9,11,12Prerequisite: Completion of Biology and/or strong teacher recommendation
+AP/CHS Biology with Lab (4402) Grades: 9, 10, 11,12 1.0 credit 1 year Prerequisite: Completion of Biology and/or st rong teacher recommendation